The Olympic Park – if you’re not a regular visitor – rewards repeat visits. It’s certainly a favourite of ours to walk the ancient pooch.

 But it’s not enough to simply take the lift to the top and snap a selfie or two with the panoramic views over the City, south, east and north London beyond.
 That’s still essential though: on a good day vistas stretch twenty miles.

 Yep, you have to ride the tunnel slide down: after all it’s the world’s tallest and longest (178m).
 The hair-raising 40-second descent is comprised of both glaringly light and pitch-black sections which allow very brief mid-scream glimpses of Queen Elizabeth Olympic Park and the London skyline.
 Once plunged into darkness you’ll be left guessing which way you’ll drop next.
 Don’t crick your neck, mind.

 With speeds of up to 15mph, twelve twists and turns, and a rather devilish little corkscrew at the end named ‘the bettfeder’ – bedspring in German – it’s so goddamn quick it almost feels like a dream (or perhaps a nightmare if you’re vertiginous).

-The most daunting part, in our minds, was actually the anticipation of awaiting your turn, as you edge nearer the tip of the queue, and watch other punters climb into a body bag, before being briefed by staff on how to release themselves down the tunnel drop.
+The most daunting part, in our minds, was actually the anticipation: as you edge nearer the tip of the queue, you watch punters climb into a body bag, before being briefed by staff on how to release themselves down the tunnel drop.